The best Amazon Prime Day TV deals

 You'll need to be an Amazon Prime member to take advantage of Prime Day deals.
 You can sign up for a free trial, which will see you through Prime Day and which you can cancel after 30 days, or if you like the look of Prime then right now you can save £20 on a one-year subscription.

-The curtain has risen on Amazon Prime Day, and if you're on the hunt for one of the best TV deals out there as the online retailer slashes its prices, it could become a bit overwhelming.
+Day two of the Amazon Prime Day ("day", eh?) discount bonanza is in full swing with discounts on tech everywhere you look, and if you're on the hunt for one of the best TV deals out there as the online retailer slashes its prices, it could become a bit overwhelming.

 There are TV deals of all shapes and sizes, brands and feature sets on Amazon's website right now, with some huge savings to be had on some very respectable televisions.